civicrm/civicrm-sysadmin-guide/docs/integration/drupal/views.md

 That example is for a Drupal set that uses table prefix "dru_" and for which CiviCRM is set up to use a separate table named "civicrmdb".
 CiviCRM also uses a table prefix but that is automatically added–do not add it again here.

 Also–if you use a table prefix in Drupal 6 you probably already have a $db_prefix="dru_"; or similar statement in your settings.php.
 So you will need to remove any existing declaration of $db_prefix and replace it with one similar to above.

-_Many thanks to Jalama for coding and support!_